 Currently, the stable version is available for the public and included in AOSP, which means it’s the final version and ready to download if you want.
 However, some users may not get into the AOSP GSI build and may wait for the official release for Pixel devices.
 Those who don’t use Pixel devices can wait for the OEM update from the respective manufacturer.

-Finally, the Android 12 Beta 5 goes live for the eligible Pixel devices after the release of beta 4.
-Meanwhile, Google has also released the Android 12 Beta 5 GSI (Generic System Image) packages for non-Pixel Android devices that support Project Treble.
+Finally, the Android 12 goes live for eligible Pixel devices after the release of the beta channel.
+Meanwhile, Google has also released the Android 12 stable GSI (Generic System Image) packages for non-Pixel Android devices that support Project Treble.

-If you’re one of the Android users who is eager to get an early taste of Android 12 then you can follow this guide.
-Google has initially released the Android 12 Developer Preview 1 for its eligible Pixel devices in February 2021, followed by DP2, then DP3 respectively.
+If you’re an Android user eager to get the taste of Android 12, then you can follow this guide.
+Google released the Android 12 build for its eligible Pixel devices, respectively.

-As Google has announced Android 12 Beta 5 for eligible Pixel models, we’re pleased to tell you that the GSI packages of the latest Android OS version are also available to download officially.
-Now, if you don’t know about GSI, take a brief idea below.
+As Google has announced Android 12 for eligible Pixel models, we’re pleased to tell you that the GSI packages of the latest Android OS version are also available to download officially.
+If you don’t know about GSI, take a brief idea below.

 What is GSI in Android?

-A GSI (Generic System Image) package is obviously a system image with adjusted configurations for Android devices that’s compatible with Project Treble support.
-That means Google has made it possible for all the non-Pixel Android smartphone users to flash the GSI package according to the device architecture and enjoy the latest Android OS version.
+A GSI (Generic System Image) package is a system image with adjusted Android device configurations compatible with Project Treble support.
+That means Google has allowed all non-Pixel Android smartphone users to flash the GSI package according to the device architecture and enjoy the latest Android OS version.

 So, even if your device doesn’t support the latest Android OS officially, you’re still eligible for it.
 To be very specific, you’ll require an unlocked device bootloader irrespective of which Android device model you’re using.